T1000-Swift-Hail/PROJECT-3_Revision/README.md

 - In Profile screen, user can edit his information.

 ### User Stories :
-As a Gamer When open application, after the lunch screen hides,user can see the login page,he can  complete as a guest, login if he have an account, or register if he didnt.
+As a user When open application, after the lunch screen hides,user can see the login page,he can  complete as a guest, login if he have an account, or register if he didnt.
 When goes to main screen user can see the game information with users's reviews and can rate it or write a comment.
 When go to Catogery screen, user can browsing games by its Type.
 Also, user can update his account information by going to Profile screen.